jsvirzi/insight/README.md

 ## On-Demand

-The real-time data pipeline can be used to service on-demand queries via the user interface
+The real-time data pipeline can be used to service on-demand queries via the user interface.
+The information is processed from scratch.
+Note this can take a long time to process due to latencies in html page requests from external websites.

 ![Alt Text](https://github.com/jsvirzi/insight/blob/master/images/generic_ui_ondemand.png "Query implementing On-Demand Data Acquisition")